TheHun89/OOP/README.md

 ```

+### Abstraction
-### Abstraction – hiding implementation and showing functionality.
-Abstraction enables you to focus on what the object does instead of how it does it.
-Two ways – interface and abstract class.
+* Abstraction is hiding implementation and showing functionality.
+Abstraction enables you to focus on what the object does instead of how it does it.  **Two ways – interface and abstract class.**

 ![Image](https://github.com/TheHun89/OOP/blob/master/images/abstractClass.png)
 ![Image](https://github.com/TheHun89/OOP/blob/master/images/abstractVsInterface.png)